BIQSDRIVE/php-tech-test/README.md

 * display the json data in an HTML table (styling is not important)
 * add a dropdown filter for the batch_id
 	* upon initial load, no country information is displayed, it is required to select a batch_id first
-	* when a batch_id is selected a list is retrieved from the server and displayed
+	* when a batch_id is selected the list countries for the selected batch_id is retrieved from the server and displayed
 * expose an API endpoint to fetch a list of country items, filtered by batch_id, sorted by county_code
 * expose an API endpoint to fetch a unique list of sorted batch_ids (for the filter)